awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Aurora Serverless v1 for PostgreSQL now supports query execution on all connections during a scale event\.

-1. Reduced the delay of the `rpo_lag_in_msec` metric when publishing to CloudWatch for Aurora global database clusters\.
+1. Reduced the delay when publishing to CloudWatch the `rpo_lag_in_msec` metric for Aurora global database clusters\.

 1. Fixed a bug in Serverless clusters where transaction processing was unnecessarily suspended for long periods when creating a scale point\.